dcunited001/dcunited001.github.io/_posts/2016-05-17-the-death-of-creativity.md

 then there's so much noise noone wants to pay attention to your marketing message.

-### Memetics and Epimemetics
+## Memetics and Epimemetics

 Genres of music and other forms of art inspire subcultures to arise.
 And our culture becomes more fragmented, psychologically and sociologically.
 Memetically, this changes how people are psychologically structured and the degree to which their psyches can be predicted.

 The exponential variation of memes decreases their viability and alters their epimemetic behaviors.
-Epimemetics to memes, as epidemiology is to disease.
+Epimemetics is to memes as epidemiology is to disease.
 For the most part, with increased number and decreased viability, it becomes very difficult for much to rise to the top to become a touchstone.
 And there would be very few touchstones universally pervading society.

-### Everything Old Is New Again
+#### Everything Old Is New Again

 Today, everything that has been done as been done before.
 We've all heard that before.
 It's even in Ecclesiastes: